shigeyukey/shige-addons-wiki/src/piper-tts.md

 3. Options to add new language and settings to add in bulk

 ### Audio saving format (FFmpeg)

+**Edit 2025-12-31: This explanation is outdated.
+I added a new feature to convert wav files to mp3 using Anki alone, unless an error occurs, it will auto save as mp3 even without ffmpeg.**

-The default audio file format saved is Wav.
-To save as mp3 you will need FFmpeg.
-If you already have FFmpeg installed on your laptop, the audio will be automatically converted to mp3.
+The default audio file format saved is Wav. ~~To save as mp3 you will need FFmpeg.~~ If you already have FFmpeg installed on your laptop, the audio will be automatically converted to mp3.
 (Wav is large in size, while Mp3 is relatively small because it is compressed.)

 * [FFmpeg download page](https://ffmpeg.org/download.html)